 Mushroom Pizza Recipe with Garlic and Sage || For all my mushroom lovers, this easy mushroom pizza is for you.
 Loaded with flavor-packed sautéed garlicky mushrooms, finely chopped fresh sage, and cheesy pizza mozzarella rounds.

 Guys, we’ve been eating so much homemade pizza lately, specifically this mushroom pizza recipe with garlic and sage.
-It’s on repeat and no one’s complaining.
+It’s on repeat, and no one’s complaining.

 Made with sautéed sliced cremini mushrooms, fresh sage, and pizza mozzarella rounds, this pizza is simple, satisfying, and absolute perfection at the end of the day—especially when paired with a generous glass of wine.

-How to make this mushroom pizza recipe:
+How to make this mushroom pizza with fresh sage

-- Next, gently rub the rolled out pizza dough with a mixture of olive oil and chopped sage.
-Pic 2.
+- Next, gently rub the rolled-out pizza dough with a mixture of olive oil and chopped sage—pic 2.

 - Already time to load on the toppings—done however you please.
 My method?
 Spread 3/4 of the sautéed mushrooms over the pizza dough, top with pizza mozzarella rounds, and finally, spread the remaining sautéed mushrooms and those uncooked ones that we’ve set aside.